What Clients Need To Know About Web Site Design:

 Your site attracts potential employees even without direct references to employment on the site.
 The web site is where your future employees get their first impression of your company.
 A web site that accurately reflects your company will increase the number of quality resumés from job applicants.

-Many companies publish white papers and other free information on their site.
-A white paper typically describes a real world problem and its solution.
+Many companies publish 'white papers' and other free information on their site.
+A white paper typically describes a technical real world problem and its solution.
 White papers are a public service, and not only do they attract searches, they attract visitors to your site who may be potential customers, collaborators or employees.

 Outgoing, Incoming & Reciprocal Links